cfe-lab/Kive/INSTALL.md

     Python code and the static files.
 Don't forget to configure SSL.

 4. Navigate to `localhost:8000` in your web browser!
-5. To launch a fleet manager and workers, you need to run the following command and replace X with the number of workers you want:
+5. To launch the fleet, you need to run the following command as the user that will handle execution:

-        python manage.py runfleet --workers X
+        python manage.py runfleet

 [mod_wsgi]: https://docs.djangoproject.com/en/1.9/howto/deployment/wsgi/modwsgi/